Rajiv Sethu picks up five more points in Asia Road Racing championship | Sports-Games

 Rajiv Sethu picks up five more points in Asia Road Racing championship

-Indias Rajiv Sethu finished 12th to secure five points, while his IDEMITSU Honda Racing India teammate Senthil Kumar ended up a spot lower to score three points in the second race of the AP250 class in the opening round of the FIM Asia Road Racing Championship here on Sunday.After a 13th place finish in the first race, Sethu started the second race from 13th on the grid and paced up in the initial five laps and moved up a spot.
+Indias Rajiv Sethu finished 11th to secure five points, while his IDEMITSU Honda Racing India teammate Senthil Kumar ended at 13th spot to score three points in the second race of the AP250 class in the opening round of the FIM Asia Road Racing Championship here on Sunday.After a 13th place finish in the first race, Sethu started the second race from 13th on the grid and paced up in the initial five laps and moved up two spots.He rode a steady race till the chequered flag to finish 11th at the Buriram International Circuit.

 - Country: